 February 14th 2019 / 0 comment

-Mrs Hinch, aka 28-year-old Essex hairdresser Sophie Hinchliffe, is a bonafide cleaning influencer.
-Her Instagram followers have swelled from a few thousand to a staggering 1.8 million over a six-month period and her #Hincharmy regularly post pictures of their #Hinchhauls inspired by her favourite products and cleaning tips (#Hinchhacks).
+Cleaning never used to be an aspirational thing though, in fact it's only since Mrs Hinch came onto the scene that we've had any interest in documenting our cleaning habits.
+Mrs Hinch, aka 29-year-old Essex hairdresser Sophie Hinchliffe, is a bonafide cleaning influencer.
+She has a staggering 3.4 million followers on Instagram and her #Hincharmy regularly post pictures of their #Hinchhauls inspired by her favourite products and cleaning tips (#Hinchhacks).

 If you feel like you’ve stepped through a vortex into the 1950s, you’re not alone, but exactly why have so many women (and Mrs Hinch’s followers are predominantly women) gone gaga for household chores?

 GTG's account executive Alex Harrison never misses Mrs Hinch's daily clean on Instagram Stories and has filled her house with Hinchhaul products.
 She explains the appeal:

 “Mrs Hinch provides a constant source of practical, easy-to-achieve cleaning and household tips that you might not have thought of and that you can action immediately with things that most people have in their cupboard already.
 She’s funny, genuine and relatable, so I think that that explains her popularity too.”